polog8/ICT/README.md

 ## Known Limitations

 -   **Image Accessibility**: The tool requires a direct URL to an image file (.png, .jpg, etc.).
 It will not work with pages that require a login.
--   **Resizing**: Resizing with 8 handles (sides + corners) is currently exclusive to rectangles.
-Circles and polygons are modified via their specific control points.
 -   **Local Storage**: Saved configurations are tied to the specific browser and machine you are using.

 ---